justinnhli/oxy-cs-catalog/catalog.md

 #### CS+X Concentration

-Six courses 200-level or above, with at least three of those courses at the 300-level.
+Six courses 200-level or above, with at least three of those courses at the 300-level or above.
 Students must complete two CS courses in different sub-fields, a four-course interdisciplinary concentration around a computer science or technology theme (for a total of 24 units), plus a senior comprehensive project related to the theme.
 At least three of the four courses in the interdisciplinary concentration must be outside of and not cross-listed with Computer Science, and at most two of these courses can be double-counted for another major/minor.

 This pathway reflects the growing importance of computer science in many fields, and allows students to explore the intersection of technology with their other academic interests.
 Students who are interested in the CS+X option will work with an advisor to propose the interdisciplinary concentration of four courses on a related theme.
 Proposals must include an intellectual rationale for the course selection.
 A faculty member outside of Computer Science must approve the proposal and agree to act as an outside advisor for the senior comprehensive project.
 The proposal should be submitted to the department using this form no later than two semesters prior to the semester of graduation, and at least two weeks before Advising Week.